rohiths2/CS225-Final-Project/README.md

 contains the Graph class with the following parts:
 - the adjacency list (map<string, vector<string>>) representing each airport's connections (direct destinations)
 - a BFS function to run a Breadth-First Traversal or Breadth-First Search between two airports
-- the Shortest Path feature (Dijkstra's algorithm implementation and sub-functions, used to find Intersection in airport sets and Distance between airports)
+- the Shortest Path feature (Dijkstra's algorithm implementation and sub-functions, used to find the priority airport within a heap and Distance between airports)
 - Betweenness Centralty feature function

 build folder: